R.W. Doerge

 Trent and Judith Anderson Distinguished Professor of Statistics

-Professor, Departments of Agronomy and Statistics, Purdue University
+Professor, Department of Agronomy, Purdue University

 Middleburgh Central, New York

-1982 Math Class.
+1982 Math Class

-B.S., Mathematics, University of Utah , 1986.
+B.S., Mathematics, University of Utah , 1986

-M.Stat., Mathematics, University of Utah, 1988.
+M.Stat., Mathematics, University of Utah, 1988

-Ph.D., Statistics, North Carolina State University, 1993.
+Ph.D., Statistics, North Carolina State University, 1993

-Postdoctoral Fellow, Department of Biometrics and Plant Breeding, Cornell University, 1995.
+Postdoctoral Fellow, Department of Biometrics and Plant Breeding, Cornell University, 1995

 Address:

-- 250 North University Street
+- 150 North University Street

-Department of Statistics,
+Department of Statistics

 Purdue University